-If you’re new to baking with a dutch oven or need a reminder about how to do it, check out this post on our old blog on how to bake off grid in a dutch oven.
-In case you’re new here, you might have missed how we love to bake most of our Thanksgiving dinner outdoors in dutch ovens and even baked our pies in the dutch ovens outside when the temperature was in the 20’s outside!
+In case you’re new here, you might have missed our tips on how to bake off grid in a dutch oven, how we love to bake most of our Thanksgiving dinner outdoors in dutch ovens and even baked our pies in the dutch ovens outside when the temperature was in the 20’s outside!
 We have more dutch oven recipes we love to bake that we’ll be sharing on the blog over the next few months so stay tuned for more recipes.

 Dutch Oven Monkey Bread Recipe